almende/eve/java_libraries.md

     included when the project is set up as a GAE project.
   *

-- **eve-google-services.jar**
-  Contains wrapper agents to make all kind of Google services accessible in the Eve world.
-The library contains agents such as GoogleCalculatorAgent and GoogleDirectionsAgent.

-  *Dependencies:
-    eve-core.jar
-  *

 - **eve-planning.jar**
   Contains agents acting on the domain of calendaring and planning.
   Contains a set of agents using various Google API's such as calendar,